 At 34 years old, Kilian Jornet has a rich career in the world of trail running where he has made history in the world's biggest race, the UTMB, while setting records on a multitude of trails around the world.

-If François D'Haene is the king of the UTMB with a fourth victory last year on the Alps, Kilian Jornet remains the undisputed figure of the trail and the most emblematic runner of the discipline.
-The Spaniard (three times winner of the UTMB) has won most of the races in which he participated in the first part of his career.
-The 2007-2012 period being the most successful with numerous victories in the Skyrunner World Series, the UTMB or the Diagonale des fous.
-It is after all these victories acquired on the biggest races of the planet that the Spaniard started to look for records on the emblematic trails of the discipline.
-Here is a look at the most mythical of them.
+François D'Haene may well be the king of the UTMB, with a fourth victory last year on the trails of the Alps, but Kilian Jornet remains the undisputed trail figure and the discipline's most emblematic runner.
+The Spaniard (three-time UTMB winner) won most of the races he took part in during the early part of his career.
+The 2007-2012 period being the most successful, with numerous victories at the Skyrunner World Series, the UTMB and the Diagonale des fous.
+It was after all these victories on the world's greatest races that the Spaniard set out in search of records on the discipline's iconic trails.
+Here's a look back at the most legendary of them all.

 GR20